Who’s going to receive your assets?

 There’s more to think about, too.

 Some possessions can be more difficult to pass on than others—it’s a lot easier to carve up a bank account among several heirs, for example, than a cottage in the woods.
-With proper planning, though, you could possibly save you and your family time, money and heartache.
+With proper planning, though, you can accomplish whatever you want.

 There’s a lot to think about, and there’s lots of help available.
-Putting together a solid estate plan is designed to give you confidence in your financial matters today . . . and in helping to ensure your wishes are fulfilled tomorrow.
+Putting together a solid estate plan can pay off with helping your piece of mind today . . . and in helping to ensure your wishes are fulfilled tomorrow.

 This information should not be construed as tax or legal advice.
 Always consult with your tax or legal professional for details and guidelines specific to your situation.